• Skip to primary navigation

 Plan ahead

-You can make this milk buns recipe ahead of time.
-After shaping the dough into equal pieces and place in a baking pan, refrigerate them for at least 8 hours or up to 24 hours.
-Then let the dough sit at room temperature for 1 hour before baking.
-So use the schedule above to plan accordingly.
+You'll be able to make this milk buns recipe ahead of time.
+After shaping the dough into equal pieces and placing it in a baking pan, refrigerate them for at least 8 or 24 hours.
+Then, let the dough sit at room temperature for 1 hour before baking.
+So, you can use the schedule above to plan accordingly.

 Related recipes